Karthikkk-24/JavaScriptCalculator/README.md

 <br>
 <h2>How to use</h2>
 Clone or download the repository and open the index.html file in your browser.
-Alternatively, you can access the live version of the calculator here
 <br>
 <h2>Contributing</h2>
 Contributions are welcome!
 If you find any bugs or want to suggest a new feature, please open an issue or submit a pull request.